-As an educator and producer, she works with not-for-profit organisations, encouraging emerging creators and local communities to tell their own stories.
+As an educator, she works with not-for-profit organisations and universities, encouraging emerging creators and local communities to tell their own stories.
 She loves (and got her start in) community radio.
 Later, as host and executive producer of the Australian storytelling show All the Best, she helped build community radio-making collectives around Australia.

 Ok, forget it.
 I really can’t do this in third person.
 Previously I was a producer for Radio Netherlands Worldwide’s human rights/storytelling program The State We’re In.
 Stories I produced for the program were awarded Gold, Silver and Bronze awards from the 2012 New York Radio Festivals and a Silver award from the 2013 festival; as well as a Silver award from the United Nations’ Department of Public Information’s annual awards and a Gabriel Award in 2013.